 Some risk factors are not avoidable.
 High-risk individuals are advised to be especially aware of their skin, and usually to have cancer screenings more frequently.

 - Skin type – Fair skinned people are at greater risk.

 - Moles – The more moles that are on your body, the higher the risk of melanoma.

 - Family history – Relatives with melanoma indicate a possible genetic predisposition.

 - Personal history – If you have been treated for skin cancer in the past, there is a chance of it recurring or new tumors developing.

 - Past sun exposure – All too often, adolescents and young adults throw caution to the wind, including sun protection.
 If you exposed your skin to harmful UV rays in the past, your risk of skin cancers in elevated.
 Taking proper precautions now can help you avoid increasing your risk even more.

-Melanoma is known as one of the deadliest skin cancers, and rightfully so.
+Melanoma is one of the deadliest skin cancers.
 A heartbreaking number of individuals have lost their lives to this disease.
 However, the medical community is working to change those statistics, battling cancer with science, dedication, and passion.
 Prevention, detection, and treatment techniques are improving – and saving lives – every day.
 As a stage 4 melanoma survivor, Dr. Vivian Bucay has a unique understanding of the emotional and physical toll it takes.
-She also knows, from personal experience, that this battle can be won.

 If you have been diagnosed with skin cancer, or you have a suspicious spot on your skin, don’t take chances.
 Call 210-692-3000 and schedule an appointment with Dr. Bucay today.